adhocteam/uswds_nextjs_starter/README.md

 ## Accessibility

-On every push, the [CI job](.github/workflows/ci.yml) runs ESLint, and should verify that you're following some best practices.
+On every push, the [CI job](.github/workflows/ci.yml):

+- runs ESLint with the reasonably strict [core web vitals](https://nextjs.org/docs/basic-features/eslint#core-web-vitals) preset
+- runs [Lighthouse CI](https://github.com/treosh/lighthouse-ci-action) and fails if the accessibility score isn't 100%
+  - config is located in the `.github/lighthouse` directory

 This template should maintain the highest standards for accessibility, and I would like to implement more tooling for it, but I also don't know what I'm